MoonModules/WLED-Docs/docs/2D/HUB75.md

 If you are using any other config, you currently need to edit wled00/bus_manager.cpp to add a new elif block and define to your build - it is not possible to set the HUB75 pin config in LED preferences at the moment

 ## Configuration
+### Panel size and chain length
+* Due to limitations in the HUB75 DMA driver, only these panel dimensions are supported:
+  * 32 x 32 (2-scan or 4-scan)
+  * 64 x 32 (2-scan or 4-scan)
+  * 64 x 64 (2-scan or 4-scan)
+  * 128 x 64 (2-scan or 4-scan).
+Please configure this panel type as 64x64 with _chain length = 2_
+* Only _one HUB75e port_ is supported.
+* Please chain your panels (panel#1 _OUT_ --> panel#2 _IN_) if you want to control more than one panel.
+* Maximum possible size:
+  * Classic ESP32: the maximum possible size is 128x64 - however WLEDMM might get unstable with this setup.
+We recommend to use no more than 64x64 on classic esp32.
+  * ESP32-S3 without PSRAM: the maximum possible size is 128x64.
+  * ESP32-S3 with PSRAM (8MB or more) : the maximum possible size is 128x128, i.e. 4 chained panels of 64x64 pixels each.
+  * ESP32-S2 is possible, however _not recommended_ due to smaller RAM
+  * ESP32-C3, ESP32-C6 and ESP8266 do not support HUB75

+### Setup
 First, you must set the LED output to match the correct Hub75Matrix option for the panel size you are using.
 The chain length is the number of panels connected.
 Note: currently only a horizontal chain of panels is supported.
+You can used 2D setup to configure physical panel positions.

 Next, you need to go into the 2D Configuration and create a single matrix with the total size of your hub75 setup. e.g a chain of 2 panels with 32x32 pixels each, would be created as a 64x32 matrix in the 2D configuration page

+## HUB75 Known Problems and Limitations
+* Maximum possible sizes: see previous section
+* classic ESP32: using audioreactive microphones (or line-in) causes crashes and wifi instabilities.
+You can still use UDP sound receive for receiving audio data from another board.
+Please select "None - network receive only" as DigitalMic type.
+* ESP32-S2: its not possible to use HUB75 and audioreactive at the same time.
+* ESP32-S3: After changing HUB75 options (LED preferences), your display will go black.
+You need to reboot for driver changes to take effect.